simonvbrae/comunica-experiments/README.md

 yarn run query
 ```

 The query runner tool attempts to do some simple approximate timing of queries, just to get a rough estimate of the time it takes to execute one.
-By default, the configuration runs the same query both with and without the VOID description metadata extract actor, to provide some idea of whether the actor does anything.
+The tool uses the default configuration in [templates/config-runner.json] by default, and runs each query on each config the number of times specified by repeat.
+The query durations are then averaged and eventually serialised in [templates/results.csv] for each combination.
+This is not necessarily a valid way to benchmark anything, it is just there to get some idea of how the configurations affect the query durations.